 But Naked Therapy is changing all that.
 Just like Psychotherapy said that dreams mean something personally relevant, Naked Therapy says that arousal means something personally relevant.
 Arousal is as unique a mental state from non-arousal as consciousness is from unconsciousness.
 When you are aroused you are being given information about yourself (just like when you dream) that you cannot access in any other way.
 Just like Freudianism is entirely based on helping the patient access his unconscious thoughts, Naked Therapy is entirely based on helping the patient access his arousal thoughts.
 That’s why Naked Therapy studies and attempts to utilize in the therapeutic context what kind of mental information emerges in states of arousal in order to see how it might be used to help patients live freer, happier, healthier lives.

 For in the end Naked Therapy is based on the belief that since we live in a world full of arousal, arousal should be allowed, explored, and respected in the therapeutic context.
 And people are waking up to this idea.
-They are starting to realize that because traditional therapy forbids arousal, it’s a lot like trying to teach someone to swim by talking to him about it.
+They are starting to realize that because traditional therapy forbids arousal, trying to learn how to live (especially for men) is a lot like trying to teach them to swim by talking to them about it.

 Naked Therapy puts you in the water.